byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![filter](./enzymeImages/enzymeProcess05.jpg)

 **Step 5:**
 - Harvest Day!
 In a suitable size vessel with a suitable size strainer, separate the solids form the liquids.
 The filtered Eco-enzyme can be bottled and is ready for use.
 For a more polished product allow the filtered liquid enzyme to rest overnight (or longer) so the sediment can settle to the bottom.
-Repeat straining this time through a microfiber cloth, taking care to not disturb the sediment.
+Repeat straining this time through a microfiber cloth, taking care to not disturb the sediment at the bottom.

-A portion of filtered solids or sediment can be used as a starter for the next batch, dried and used as a powdered fertilizer, or add them to the [Bokashi](./soilAlchemy.md) bin, garden compost or turn them directly into the soil.
-Even dumping them down the toilet is perfectly fine.
+A portion of filtered solids or sediment can be used as a starter for the next batch.

+It can also be dried, for use as a powdered fertilizer.
+Or added *as is* to the [Bokashi](./soilAlchemy.md) soil building system, garden compost or turned directly into the soil.
+Even dumping them down the toilet is healthful.

-Example harvest ratio: From 14 liters of enzyme under ferment; 12 liters of liquid enzyme was harvested with 2 liters of solid fermented fruit remnants.
+Example harvest ratio:
+From 14 liters of enzyme under ferment.

+- 12 liters of liquid enzyme was harvested with 2 liters of solid fermented fruit remnants.

 Further filtration yielded 9 liters of clear enzyme and 3 liters of fine fermented fruit sediment.

 ![enzyme bokashi](./enzymeImages/enzymeRemnatsBikashiBin_web.jpg)